10 Top-Rated Hiking Trails in Zion National Park

 See also: Where to Stay near Zion National Park

-1 The Narrows
+1. The Narrows

 Zion's signature feature, the Narrows is the slot canyon of all slot canyons, and hikers who don't mind getting a little wet can hike through this spectacular rock cut, following the Virgin River.
 This is the most popular hiking trail in Zion National Park, but it is done in the summer, after the river recedes from the spring runoff and is safe enough for passage.

 Although there is more than one way to tackle this hike, most people begin the trail where the Riverside Walk ends.
 In places where the canyon walls close in around the river to the point there is no shore, you need to wade through the river as you move upstream, navigating through the rocks on the river bed as you go.

-2 Angels Landing
+2. Angels Landing

-Angels Landing is one of the park's most famous hikes, climbing to an outstanding viewpoint looking out over the canyon.
-This dramatic hike takes you up the side of a mountain on a series of switchbacks and then follows a narrow ridge, terminating at a 1,500-foot drop, where you can look out over the valley below.
+Angels Landing is one of the park's most famous hikes.
+This spectacular hike takes you up to an outstanding viewpoint looking out over the canyon.
+This dramatic hike climbs the side of a mountain on a series of switchbacks known as Walter's Wiggles, and then follows a narrow ridge, terminating at a 1,500-foot drop, where you can look out over the valley below.

 This hike begins at the Grotto and takes between three and six hours to complete.
-The trail is open year-round but can be extremely hot in the summer or covered in snow in the winter.
+The trail is open year-round but can be extremely hot and crowded in the summer or covered in snow in the winter.

-3 Riverside Walk
+3. Riverside Walk

 As the name suggests, this trail follows the Virgin River for fabulous views of the surrounding cliff walls that veer up on both sides of the river.
 This paved trail, accessible to wheelchairs and strollers, hugs a cliff wall for most of the path and offers close-up views of weeping walls, hanging gardens, and the Virgin River.

-4 Emerald Pools
+4. Emerald Pools